Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Arthur's family - View on Tribute Wall
+14 Trees, Flowers, or Condolences have been shared with support of LaQuisha's family - View on Tribute Wall

 Ms. LaQuisha Brianne Jamison was born on August 2, 1982 in Little Rock, Arkansas.
 She made a profession of faith and was baptized at an early age at Canaan Missionary Baptist Church in Columbus, Georgia.
 She remained faithful until her healing on December 10, 2023.

 Quisha graduated from Creekside High School, where she was a gifted saxophone player for the band and a standout "short-stop" softball player for the girls' softball team.
 Her light and joy for the Lord shined through her remarkable sense of humor, frank language, and compassion for those less fortunate.
 Ask anybody that knew her.
 Fittingly, her favorite song was: "I Give Myself Away" by William McDowell.